brunojppb/brunojppb.github.io/_posts/2020-02-26-rapid-prototyping-with-gatsby-js.md

 ## Next Steps

 This example was very naive and simplistic, but you can already have a feeling of what Gatsby can do.
 If you are considering to develop a new website and don't want to waste your time with tooling configuration, give Gatsby a try.
-I will probably worth it.
+It will be probably worth it.
 We are now evaluating if makes sense or not to build out Shop frontend with it in a way that supports multi-language.
 I got some interesting feedback from folks using Gatsby in production during my React Vienna talk that will definitely help to try it out.